Konstantinos Mavropanos: Arsenal

 On 4 January 2018, Mavropanos signed for Premier League side Arsenal for a reported fee of €2.1 million.
 On 15 January, Mavropanos helped the Arsenal U-23 team beat Manchester United's reserves 4–0 at home, playing the entire 90 minutes.
 On 2 February, Mavropanos was added to the Europa League squad for the knockout phase.
 On 29 April, Mavropanos made his Premier League debut in a 2–1 defeat against Manchester United at Old Trafford.
 His performance was praised by both fans and pundits.
 He made his home debut in the club's next match against Burnley.
 That match was also the final home game under manager Arsène Wenger, with Mavropanos keeping his first clean sheet as the team won 5–0.

 He also played in the following game away against Leicester City, but was sent off after 15 minutes to conclude his first season at Arsenal.

 At the beginning of October 2018, Mavropanos suffered a groin injury and was ruled out until mid-December.
-On 15 January 2019, he returned to competitive action after nearly four months, playing 70 minutes of the U23s' 5–1 win over Manchester City.
+On 15 January 2019, he returned to competitive action after nearly four months, playing 70 minutes of the U-23s' 5–1 win over Manchester City.
 On 3 February 2019, he made his 2018–19 season debut as a substitute for Shkodran Mustafi in a 3–1 away loss against champions Manchester City.
-On 12 May 2019, on the last matchday of the season, Mavropanos was partnered with Shkodran Mustafi at centre-back, but was replaced by Laurent Koscielny after half an hour due to injury in a 3–1 away win against Burnley.
+On 12 May 2019, on the last matchday of the season, Mavropanos was partnered with Shkodran Mustafi as centre-back, but was replaced by Laurent Koscielny after half an hour due to injury in a 3–1 away win against Burnley.